What is cross-site scripting and how to prevent it

 How to test for XSS vulnerabilities

-How to prevent XSS
+How can developers prevent XSS attacks?

 This section will outline some basic principles for preventing cross-site scripting (XSS) vulnerabilities and suggest ways to use common technologies to protect against XSS attacks.
 To defend against XSS attacks, there are two primary layers of defense: encoding data on output, and validating input on arrival.

 Encoding data on output is a crucial step in preventing XSS (Cross-Site Scripting) attacks by ensuring that any potentially malicious input is treated as data rather than executable code.
 This involves converting special characters, such as <, >, “, ‘, and &, into their corresponding HTML entities before displaying them to the user.
-For example, “<script>alert(‘XSS Attack!’)</script>” would be encoded as “&lt;script&gt;alert(&#39;XSS Attack!&#39;)&lt;/script&gt;”.
+For example, “<script>alert(‘XSS Attack!’)</script>” would be encoded as “<script>alert('XSS Attack!')</script>”.
 This renders the script harmless because the browser interprets it as plain text rather than executable code.
-Similarly, encoding user-generated content, such as usernames, comments, or profile information, before displaying it on a web page helps mitigate the risk of XSS attacks.
-By implementing proper output encoding techniques, developers can ensure that all user-supplied data is treated as inert text, thereby safeguarding their applications against XSS vulnerabilities.

 Encoding data in PHP